-Leave your key-losing tendencies back in 2019.
-If you have space for a wall ledge or even a small table (which you can get for free by repurposing an unused one from another room), furnish it with a minimalist leather box that can act as a catchall for keys, mail, and a lipstick.
+Leave your key-losing tendencies back in 2020.
+If you have space for a wall ledge or even a small table (which you can get for free by repurposing an unused one from another room), furnish it with a minimalist leather box that can act as a catchall for keys, mail, and lipstick.

 For Your Bathroom